tth030/my-first-binder/README.md

 my-first-binder

 This repository contains a collection of [Jupyter notebooks](#jupyter-notebooks) and [datasets](#datasets) as supplement of the following research paper:

 - Theunissen, T., Huismans, R.S., Lu, G. and Riel, N. Relative continent/mid-ocean ridge elevation: a reference case for isostasy in geodynamics.
 Earth-Science Reviews (Under preparation, submission december 2021)

+***Please cite the source when using these data.***

 This Repository allows:

 - Displaying data and computing statistics on elevation of continents and mid-ocean ridges
 - Displaying and downloading thermodynamic solutions including input files, raw data and grids of density, melt fraction,...
 - Computing basic 1-D isostatic balance for a reference case

 - [How to run the notebooks?](#how-to-run-the-notebooks)